 Let’s go deeper into these terms:

 According to The 2019 A.T.
 Kearney Outsourcing Location Report, countries like China, India, and Vietnam are among the top destinations to invest in.
-With dramatic economic growth over the last century, skilled and well-educated workforces, Vietnam is becoming a rising star among the leading outsourcing nations with nearly 100,000 developers 40,000 IT graduates each year, and 75,000 specialists in this field.
+With dramatic economic growth over the last century skilled and well-educated workforce, Vietnam is becoming a rising star among the leading outsourcing nations, with nearly 100,000 developers, 40,000 IT graduates each year, and 75,000 specialists in this field.

 Obviously, this model brings about visible advantages.
 Working with a team located in the same location, there are almost zero obstacles in communication, geographic barriers, and legal aspects.
 However, as a coin always has two sides, working with a team inside your country might lead to several disadvantages related to the cost of services or even the quality required.
 Especially for startups and small businesses, this issue might be seriously taken into consideration.

 This outsourcing model describes the ownership and responsibility between customers and the service provider.
 There are different outsourcing models available in software project management.
 However, in this article, we only mention 2 typical models that are used the most: